BardicDefense/purple-hack/purplehack.md

 point cost is paid.
 Such a search will reveal any hidden features present in a hex.
 Once a hidden feature has been located, it can be found again without searching.

+## Finding Food in the Wild

+When on a journey, a party may try to find food in the wilds rather than rely on rations purchased in a settlement.
+The party may choose to fish, forage, or hunt.

+If the party attempts to find food as they travel, make a Survival check.
+If the characters devote a whole day exclusively to finding food, without travel or rest, they gain a +2 bonus to the check.
+A single check is made for the entire party.

+### Fishing

+Using a fishing pole, hook, and something for bait, fishing is possible in any hex which contains a lake or river.
+Successful fishing provides 1d10 rations.

+### Foraging

+Plants and mushrooms can be found in many hexes.
+Successful foraging provides 1d6 fresh poor-quality rations (1d4 in winter, 1d8 in autumn).
+Rare and magical herbs may also turn up in the harvest.

+### Hunting

+Successful hunting means that the party has crept up on game animals, and must then attempt to kill them.
+The party has surprise and beginning combat 1d4 x 30’ away from the quarry.
+A successful hunt yields fresh common-quality rations based on the HP of game animals killed: 1 ration per HP for small animals, 2 rations per HP for medium, and 4 rations per HP for large.

 ## Camping in the Wilds